Thursday, September 29, 2011

 Postal Delivery Vehicle

-Back in November 2008 when we arrived on Isla to live fulltime we noticed that there was a greeting card in our “buzon” mail box.
-It was from a dear friend in Keremeos BC Canada who had addressed the card simply as Lawrie and Lynda Lock, K’aay Ha, Isla Mujeres, Mexico.
-She had mailed it on October 31st and it was waiting for us on November 9th.
+Back in November 2008, when we arrived on Isla to live full-time, we noticed that there was a greeting card in our “buzon” mail box.
+It was from a dear friend in Keremeos, BC, Canada, who had addressed the card simply as Lawrie and Lynda Lock, K’aay Ha, Isla Mujeres, Mexico.
+She had mailed it on October 31st, and it was waiting for us on November 9th.
 Not bad!

-Andreas making a delivery to our casa.
+Andreas is making a delivery to our casa.

-To put that theory to the test Lawrie proceeded to order a variety of things over the internet from the US, Canada and even China: a case of special engine oil for our Nissan Altima 0/20 weight, 20 yards of Navy Sunbrella and 13 yards of Blue Sky Sunbrella fabric to re-cover our deck furniture, a new Sirius Satellite radio, Sony E-Book, Maui Jim replacement sunglasses, replacement tail light component for the Nissan, medications, Halloween costumes, two Kindle E-Books, clothes for both us, and most recently a box of Pickapeppa Sauces.
+To put that theory to the test Lawrie proceeded to order a variety of things over the internet from the US, Canada and even China: a case of special engine oil for our Nissan Altima 0/20 weight, 20 yards of Navy Sunbrella and 13 yards of Blue Sky Sunbrella fabric to re-cover our deck furniture, a new Sirius Satellite radio, Sony E-Book, Maui Jim replacement sunglasses, tail light component for the Nissan, medications, Halloween costumes, two Kindle E-Books, clothes for both us, and most recently a box of Pickapeppa Sauces.

-Lawrie with case of Pickapeppa Sauces
+Lawrie with the case of Pickapeppa Sauces

-We have been so successful with our mail deliveries we have offered the use of our address to several inland-gringo friends.
+We have been so successful with our mail deliveries that we have offered the use of our address to several inland-gringo friends.
 I can just see it now – a small warehouse set up in our laundry room with a series of shelves, numbered slots, and a spot for the recipient’s name.

 National Postal Workers' Appreciation Day